CivMap/CivMap/README.md

     npm install
     npm install -g gulp

-## Develop
+## Running
+create `static/bundle.js`:

+    gulp browserify

+start the web server:

+    gunicorn -w 1 app:app --log-file=-
+    # or heroku local web, if you have heroku installed

-open `static/index.html` in your favorite browser run `gulp watch`, now edits to any file in `src/` trigger a rebuild of `static/bundle.js`
+you can run `gulp watch` to automatically trigger a rebuild of `static/bundle.js` when editing any file in `js/`

-## Deploy
-get the heroku command line client, run `gulp browserify` to create `static/bundle.js`, then

-    heroku local web